aaronicsubstances/bridge-arithmetic/README.md

 - Alternative/Precursor to long division
   - division by chunking (aka division by partial quotients method, "Big 7" method)
   - conversion of fraction to decimal, by repeated multiplication of mixed/proper fraction by 10, until either there is no proper fraction in multiplication result (in which case decimal expansion terminates), or the proper fraction in the multiplication result is the same as one of the mixed/proper fractions being multiplied by 10 (in which case decimal expansion will repeat indefinitely).
+  - NB: above two methods of Big 7 and times 10, will work even for positive fractions and positive decimals.

 ## Algebra Topics

 Algebra parts of early algebra proposal are algebraic expression evaluation and equation solving.

+- developing proficiency in arithmetic of integers
+- developing proficiency in arithmetic of rational numbers involving negative numbers.
 - expression evaluation (aka "substitution") mainly involving only the four basic arithmetic operations
   - includes drilling in convention of concatenation for multiplication
   - can include powers, roots, trigonometry and logarithms